 * I am not, and never have been, a member of any political party, nor a candidate for any local government, state or federal election.

 * I am not, and never have been, an employee of any political party or candidate for any local government, state or federal election.

 * I receive donations from a range of people, often but not always known to me, of various political persuasions and interests.
 Of those donors whose politics are known to me, there is an overall lean to the left thus far although donations are obtained more or less across the spectrum.
 I do not believe this has yet affected my objectivity but anyone on the right concerned about this imbalance needs to convince their friends to donate more.

 * I am now and then commissioned (not to mention bribed with alcohol and pizza) to provide paid specialised polling advice or scrutineering assistance for individual candidates or incumbents from a range of political backgrounds.
 It is not always possible for me to disclose such commissions unilaterally, but again there is an overall lean to the left.
 I do not accept offers that seek to influence content on this site, nor that would require me to make any statement in any medium that I did not believe to be true.

 * I am now and then commissioned to provide expert commentary and analysis for electoral authorities or commercial media sources; this recently includes a certain distant arm of the Murdoch galaxy.

-* In the course of my research work unrelated to politics I am sporadically employed on a contract basis, mainly within the following areas: government (principally museums and wildlife management), forestry (including the Forest Practices Authority and Forestry Tasmania - the latter not recently as of 2016), universities, local councils, and landowners and developers dealing with threatened species issues (usually through environmental assessment firms hired by them.)
+* In the course of my research work unrelated to politics (mainly dealing with invertebrates) I am sporadically employed on a contract basis, mainly within the following areas: government (principally museums and wildlife management), forestry (including the Forest Practices Authority and Forestry Tasmania - the latter not recently as of 2016), universities, local councils, and landowners and developers dealing with threatened species issues (usually through environmental assessment firms hired by them.)

 * I am not currently an employee of the University of Tasmania, and have rarely been such in the past, but am a voluntary research associate there.